 As the seasons’ change and the temperature begins to drop, ensuring your house is properly heated is a necessity.
-Taking risks with your furnace is never a good idea as no one wants to be left with no heat on a chilly winter day.
-That’s why maintaining your appliances, specifically your furnace, is a responsible and important action to keep you safe in the cooler months.
+Taking risks with your furnace is never a good idea.
+No one wants to be left with no heat on a chilly winter day.
+That’s why maintaining your appliances, specifically your furnace, is your responsibility to keep you safe in the cooler months.
 To do so, we recommend being aware of specific situations where you may need to tune up your furnace.

 5 Way To Tell If You Need A Furnace Tune-up

 - Starting and stopping on its own

 - Thermostat Issues